copify/copify-wordpress/readme.txt

 == Installation ==

-1. Unzip and upload the `copify` folder to your `/wp-content/plugins/` directory
+1. Unzip and upload the `copify` folder to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu
+2. Activate the plugin through the 'Plugins' menu.
-3. Enter your API key which can be found on the settings page of your Copify account
+3. Enter your API key which can be found on the settings page of your Copify account.

 == Screenshots ==